-- Administer MAVYRET oral pellets exactly as instructed by your healthcare provider. - Give MAVYRET once a day just before or after a snack or meal. - · Do not open the packet until ready to use. - Mix the pellets with a small amount of recommended food and swallow (see Instructions for Use for list of recommended food). - Do not store any leftover mixture (MAVYRET oral pellets mixed with food) for use at a later time.
+- Give MAVYRET oral pellets exactly as instructed by your healthcare provider. - Give MAVYRET 1 time a day just before or after a snack or meal. - Do not open the packet until ready to use. - Mix the pellets with a small amount of recommended food and swallow (see Instructions for Use for list of recommended food). - Swallow the food and oral pellets mixture within 15 minutes of preparation.
+Do not crush or chew the oral pellets. - Do not store any leftover mixture (MAVYRET oral pellets mixed with food) for use at a later time.
 Throw away any unused portion.